Anish-Sarkar-1001/basic-python-numerical-functions/README.md

 # Readme

 ## Introduction
-This is a basic python module for beginners whch demonstartes different numerical techniques which include:
+This is a basic python module for beginners demonstrating different numerical techniques which include:
 - **Integration**
   - Trapezoidal
   - Simpsons 1/3